labeffect/irish4aday/httpdocs/wp-content/plugins/image-pro-wordpress-image-media-management-and-resizing-done-right/readme.txt

 6. General plugin overview (1 - media library, 2 - image properties)  (check http://www.mihaivalentin.com/image-pro-wordpress-image-management/ for a movie on how this plugin works - 2min)

 == Changelog ==

+= 0.36 =
+* upgraded phpThumb to newer version, now supports PHP7
+* tested compatibility with WordPress 4.7.2, still some minor fixes to do, stay tuned

 = 0.35 =
 * fixed plugin issues when used with themes that change $.ajax, such as Elemin theme